Who are the People of the Cook Islands?© CookIslandsPocketGuide.com

 A Quick Guide to the Cook Islands People

-Hailing from Polynesian ancestry, the people of the Cook Islands have a proud Cook Islands Maori heritage but bring a contemporary face to Polynesia.
-Learn about the population, ethnicity and where the people of the Cook Islands live in this complete guide to the Cook Islands population.
+Hailing from Polynesian ancestry, the people of the Cook Islands have a proud Cook Islands Maori heritage, but they also bring a contemporary face to Polynesia.
+Discover the population, ethnicity, and where the people of the Cook Islands reside in this comprehensive guide to the Cook Islands’ population.

 To learn about the cultural aspects of the local people, be sure to head over to A Traveller’s Guide to the Cook Islands Culture.